 Piper At The Gates Of Dawn is an incredibly overlooked and underrated Pink Floyd album.
 Its place in the Floyd discography is made sadder knowing the mad genius of Syd Barrett on display there would burn him out completely.
 The later Floyd work isn’t necessarily bad – it just does not carry the spark of genius seen in Piper.
-(That said, we did have “Pigs On The Wing” played at our wedding.)
-Of the post-Barrett album, I am firmly in the Dark Side Of The Moon camp.
+(That said, I did have “Pigs On The Wing” played at my wedding.)
+Of the post-Barrett albums, I am firmly in the Dark Side Of The Moon camp.
 It marked an incredible leap forward in both songwriting and production.
 Yeah, it may be a bit of a stoner cliche and perhaps The Wall is more ambitious, but one listen to “Brain Damage” is all you need to understand the brilliance of this album.
 It’s an epic and bittersweet tribute to Barrett, and possibly the best track on Dark Side Of The Moon.
 It is also the most logical pun for a mushroom sloppy joe.

-As more people are moving to plant-based eating, the need for more vegetable based sandwiches on menus increases.
+As more people are moving to plant-based eating, the need for more vegetable sandwiches on menus increases.
 That often means some variation on the portobello “burger” or “veggie” burger.
 Neither option is very inspired and most often come out VERY lackluster.
 I wanted mushrooms with a comfort food feel but still qualify as vegetarian/vegan.
 I use mushrooms as an addition to ground beef in sloppy joes, so perhaps I could ditch the ground beef altogether.

 You will need to dirty two pans for this – one for the sauce; one for vegetable saute.
 The biggest prep pain is probably slicing 1 1/2 pounds of crimini mushrooms.
 You should let the sauce simmer while prepping the vegetables.
 Then you should make sure to let the whole thing simmer for about 20 minutes to get nice and saucy.